arnovb-github/PoshCommence/readme.md

 ```
 Note that for brevity I used `1` to indicate I wanted Json format.
 The fully qualified value is `[Vovin.CmcLibNet.Export.ExportFomat]::Json`.
 You can use the `Get-CmcExportFormats [<CommonParameters>]` cmdlet to get the full list of available formats.
 If you are not interested in connected values you can specify `-SkipConnectedItems`, which will significantly boost performance.
 The `-UseThids` switch will give you thids.
 You can use it if you know what they are :).

+The `Export-CmcView` will export a view as-is (provided the view supports exporting, not all viewtypes in Commence do).
+Notice that the column order may not be retained, connected values may come last.
+This is by design.
+View names in Commence are case-sensitive!

+`Export-CmcView [-ViewName] <string> [-Path] <string> [-ExportFormat <ExportFormat>] [<CommonParameters>]`

 ## Debugging ##
 Some Cmdlets make _Vovin.CmcLibNet_ issue DDE commands to Commence.
 These can be extraordinarily hard to debug.
 Display the last DDE error thrown in Commence with: